jaimeguzman/platanus-hack-25/services/rag_memory/README.md

 The RAG Memory Service is a sophisticated system for storing, retrieving, and analyzing textual memories using vector embeddings and graph relationships.
 It combines:

+- **Chunk-Based Embeddings**: 🆕 Text is split into overlapping chunks for better semantic search
 - **Vector Search**: Fast semantic search using OpenAI embeddings and pgvector
 - **Graph Relationships**: Automatic similarity-based connections between memories
 - **Advanced Analytics**: Clustering, path finding, and graph statistics